roodnejm/citations_pipeline/README.md

-Implement a Spark job that generate a json file that represents a graph that link drugs to medical publication, clinical trials and journals.
+Implement a Spark job that generate a json file representing a graph linking drugs to medical publication, clinical trials and journals.

 module package allows to:
 - import files from various sources